samueldashadrach/crypto-twitter-filter/README.md

 # crypto-twitter-filter

-This is a simple chrome script to delete unhelpful tweets and improve your scrolling experience.
+This is a simple browser script to delete unhelpful tweets and improve your scrolling experience.

 ## How to use